A brief guide for potential NUS Computer Science undergraduates

-As there has been growing interest in CS undergraduate courses over the past few years, I would like to share my experience as a CS major in National University of Singapore, and also shed light on the common misconceptions that people may have.
+As there has been growing interest in CS undergraduate courses over the past few years, I would like to share my experience as a CS major at National University of Singapore, and also shed light on the common misconceptions that people may have.
+This essay will also be focussed on National University of Singapore’s curriculum and programmes, because I’m most familiar with it.

 My background: I’m a fourth year CS major.
 Prior to this, I graduated from Ngee Ann Polytechnic with a Diploma in Network Systems & Security.